-Chinese regulators scrambled to reassure investors after Evergrande, one of China's biggest developers, said it may run out of money to “perform its financial obligations” as it struggles to comply with pressure to reduce its $310 billion in debt.
+Regulators were scrambling to reassure investors after Evergrande, one of China s biggest developers, said it may run out of money to “perform its financial obligations” as it struggles to comply with pressure to reduce its $310 billion in debt.

 The worry is that unsustainable levels of debt in the property sector might trigger a financial crisis.
 China wants to avoid a bailout but also is unlikely to let the situation deteriorate to the point where problems would cascade to that level.